urbanairship/ios-library/README.rst

 --------

 Urban Airship's libUAirship is a drop-in static library that provides a simple way to integrate Urban Airship services into your iOS applications.
-This entire project will allow you to build the library files and all sample projects.
-If you just want to include the library in your app, you can download the latest ``libUAirship.zip`` These zips contain a pre-compiled universal libraries for an armv7/armv7s/arm64/i386/x86_64 version (``libUAirship-x.y.z.a``).
+If you just want to include the library in your app, you can download ``libUAirship-latest.zip`` from http://urbanairship.com/resources/developer-resources.
+This zip contains a pre-compiled universal library for armv7/armv7s/arm64/i386/x86_64 (``libUAirship-x.y.z.a``).

 Resources
 ----------